danielolvera21/run-buddy/README.md

-# Run Buddy Inc.
+# Run Buddy, INC.

 ## Purpose

 A website that offers fitness training services.
+Ahh Yessir!

 ## Built With